Cardinal Vaughan Memorial School

 GCSE: Exam Board AQA Fine Art

 • Art GCSE allows for us to further extend practical skills, developed at KS3.
 Pupils gain increased confidence in their creative abilities and ideas are more self-directed.
-Pupils attend two lessons each week and are provided with A4 spiral bound sketchbooks for each project.
+Pupils attend two lessons each week and are provided sketchbooks for each project.

 • Third Form is an opportunity to build upon creative skills, exploring drawing, painting, printmaking and sculpture.
 Pupils learn how to develop visual sketchbooks using a variety of media and new techniques.